-Through his travels, meetings and further education, Brad discovered that intermittent fasting helped in weight loss and muscle building.
+Through his travels, meetings, and further education, Brad discovered intermittent fasting helped in weight loss and muscle building.
 After leaving a position with a supplement company, he returned to school to learn more about leucine and protein synthesis, as well as the science of short-term fasting.

-His studies and work experiences led him to write Eat Stop Eat, a 212-page book that today is used as a guideline for the fasting diet.
+His studies and work experiences led him to write Eat Stop Eat, a 212-page book used as a guideline for the fasting diet.

-The goal, Brad said, was to help people lose fat quickly while gaining muscle in the simplest way possible without having to cut off their favorite meals from their daily food intake.
+Brad said the goal was to help people lose fat quickly while gaining muscle in the simplest way possible without having to cut off their favorite meals from their daily food intake.